 Alternatively, on receipt of the Probate documents and closure/transfer form from the Executors, the full balance of the ISA(s) can be sent to the surviving spouse or civil partner who can then apply to place their APS allowance with the other provider.

 We will require proof of the new account in the form of an original statement which is less than three months old, an original paying in slip or an original cheque which is crossed through as cancelled.
 In addition, if the savings account with us is an online account please also make an online request for the new bank details to be added to your log-in.
 Please note we can only make payments into an account in your own or a joint name.

-If you wish to deposit into an existing Cash ISA and you have not deposited in the current or previous tax year, then you will need to complete a Cash ISA Renewal Form and return it to us.
+If you wish to deposit into an existing Cash ISA and you have not deposited in the current or previous tax year, then you will need to contact us to renew your ISA.
+You can contact our Family Service Team on 03330 140144, send us a secure message from your online account, or alternatively, you can complete a Cash ISA Renewal form and return to us.
+You can download it here.
 Please ensure that the existing ISA you wish to pay into is still accepting funds.
-For a copy of the Renewal Form, please contact our Family Service Team on 03330 140144 or alternatively, you can download it here.

 You can put your account on notice by either writing to us at Family Building Society, Ebbisham House, 30 Church Street, Epsom, KT17 4NL, or by telephoning our service team on 03330 140144.
 Alternatively, if you have set up online access for your accounts, you will be able to send us a secure message via the Online Service.
 Please be aware once we have received your instruction, we will send you a counterpart Withdrawal Form.
 This must be signed and returned to us before your account reaches the end of its notice period so that we will be able to make the withdrawal for you.

 If your account with us is not showing online, let us know by sending a secure message with your new account number.
 We will register your account online within 24 hours or contact you if we need any more information.